Felthind History, Family Crest & Coats of Arms

 Early Notables of the Felthind family (pre 1700)

-More information is included under the topic Early Felthind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Felthind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Felthind family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Felthind or a variant listed above: Thomas Feltham settled in Virginia in 1649; Joseph Feltham arrived in Philadelphia, Pennsylvania in 1846; In Newfoundland, John Feltham held fishing rights at Pig Island in 1803.